Connect — API, Code, Cursor, Lovable

 * **Lowest workable level** — see [permission levels](/connect-claude-and-access/scopes.md).

-* **Never commit a token.** Store it in your platform's secret manager, and revoke it from app.kula.digital if it leaks.
+* **Never commit a token.** Store it in your platform's secret manager, and revoke it from console.kula.digital if it leaks.